rianoc/parse_blog/parse.md

 ### Don't do the same work twice (.Q.fu)

 There are often fields which we cannot parse natively.
-Completing these custom string manipulations can be a computationally intensive task.
+Parsing using custom string manipulations is a computationally intensive task.
 One way to avoid this is by applying the function once per distinct item and mapping the result.
-For this reason it is only of benefit when the data has a smaller number of distinct elements in it.
+This is only suitable when the data has a smaller number of distinct elements in it.
-.i.e suitable for dates but not unique timestamps etc.
+.i.e for dates but not unique timestamps etc.

-`.Q.fu` is the inbuilt function which provides simplifies this task
+`.Q.fu` is the inbuilt function which simplifies this task

 ```q